Paralegal Course Descriptions

 - Describe the basic concepts and key terms relevant to land use law.

-- Compare and contrast the rights and concerns of the key actors in land use regulation, namely, landowners, developers, neighbors, governments (mostly local), environmentalists, and preservationists.
+- Compare and contrast the rights and concerns of the key actors in land use regulation: landowners, developers, neighbors, governments (mostly local), environmentalists, and preservationists.

 - Explain the breadth and depth of the government's police power and the limitations of the police power through takings and eminent domain.

-- Demonstrate anunderstanding ofthe environmental, social, political, cultural, and economic impacts of land use laws, including their impact on disadvantaged communities both directly and indirectly.
+- Demonstrate an understanding of the environmental, social, political, cultural, and economic impacts of land use laws, including their impact on disadvantaged communities directly and indirectly.

-- Apply the principles of land use law to fact patterns to issue-spot and discuss how the law applies to a given set of facts.
+- Apply the principles of land use law to fact patterns to effectively spot issues and discuss how the law applies to a given set of facts.

 LEGAL 218: Construction Law

-Credits: 1.0This course is an introduction to the laws that govern the planning, design, and construction of buildings and structures.
-Topicsinclude contractor requirements, including professional registration and licensing, bonds and surety, and building permits and codes.
-Construction contracts,construction litigation, and regulatory and environmental concerns are also covered.
+Credits: 1.0An introduction to the laws that govern the planning, design, and construction of buildings and structures.
+Topics include professional registration, licensing, bonds, surety, and building permits and codes.
+Construction contracts, tort liability, and regulatory and environmental concerns are also discussed.

 Course Level Objectives